FlexibleDecay: An automated calculator of scalar decay widths: Comparison with existing tools

 The \FD\ module is also capable for automatically generating $1\to2$ decays for BSM particles.
 As an example, in Tab.~\ref{tab:CMSSM_comparison_b1} and \ref{tab:CMSSM_comparison_b2} we present results for decays of the first and second sbottom squarks in the CMSSM parameter point discussed in \secref{sec:cmssm}.
 For a uniform comparison with other codes, we disable higher\-/order corrections in \texttt{SDECAY}~\cite{Muhlleitner:2003vg}.

-For this parameter point, the pole masses as calculated by \FS are as follows: $m_{\tilde b_2} = 6.074\unit{TeV}$, $m_{\tilde b_1} = 5.874\unit{TeV}$, $m_{\tilde t_1} = 4.937\unit{TeV}$, $m_{\tilde t_2} = 5.882\unit{TeV}$, $m_{\tilde \chi_i^0} = \{1.571, 2.889, 3.715, 3.719\}\unit{TeV}$ and $m_{\tilde \chi_i^-} = \{2.889, 3.720\}\unit{TeV}$.
+For this parameter point, the pole masses as calculated by \FD are as follows: $m_{\tilde b_2} = 6.074\unit{TeV}$, $m_{\tilde b_1} = 5.874\unit{TeV}$, $m_{\tilde t_1} = 4.937\unit{TeV}$, $m_{\tilde t_2} = 5.882\unit{TeV}$, $m_{\tilde \chi_i^0} = \{1.571, 2.889, 3.715, 3.719\}\unit{TeV}$ and $m_{\tilde \chi_i^-} = \{2.889, 3.720\}\unit{TeV}$.

 Overall one sees a rather good agreement between most of the codes.
-Some of the bigger differences in \tabref{tab:CMSSM_comparison_b2}, e.g. for $\tilde{b}_2 \to \tilde{t}_2 W^-$ decay channels depend on sub-leading, off-diagonal entries in the mass matrices.
-The biggest difference is observed for \sarah/\spheno column.
-This is because we set it to follow the SLHA convention to ensure a proper definition of $\tan \beta$.
-This has a consequence that \sarah doesn't run to the scale of decaying particle if its mass is bigger than the output scale (1 TeV in case of SLHA convention).
+Some of the bigger differences in \tabref{tab:CMSSM_comparison_b2}, e.g.\ for $\tilde{b}_2 \to \tilde{t}_2 W^-$, originate from differences in sub-leading, off-diagonal entries in mass matrices.
+The $\tilde{b}_2$ is mostly a right handed squark with only a percent level admixture of a left-handed component.
+Therefore all of its weak decays suffer from a large uncertainty as an exact value of this mixing will vary substantially from code to code.